Biblical symbolism of the colour yellow in dreams, what that means in practice, with real dream examples.

 Secondly, remember that dreams are personal, so the meanings that I suggest may not apply to your specific dream.
 But please feel free to use my ideas as a springboard to thinking and praying about dreams yourself.
 Don’t take my ideas as gospel, but rather let them help you start to think metaphorically.

-It is also a colour that has become associated with Easter!
-Although yellow may not be particularly associated with the death and resurrection of Jesus Christ, society has filled our shops with chicks, eggs and bunnies.
-Yellow seems to be the predominant theme!
-Maybe it is appropriate, for yellow seems to bring a glimmer of hope – and surely that’s what Easter is all about!
+It is also a colour that has become associated with Easter: Society fills our shops with yellow chicks, eggs and bunnies.
+Although not really linked to the death and resurection of Christ, maybe it is appropriate – for yellow seems to bring a glimmer of hope, and surely that’s what Easter is all about!

 As with any dream symbol, each colour can potentially have both positive and negative meanings.
 The context, feeling and atmosphere of a dream will give us clues to help us determine whether to interpret it in a positive or negative way.
 The colour yellow seems so positive.
 But it can sometimes appear in a negative context too.